Kile/testing/README.md

 `- executive-area` category

-`#exxecutive-meetings` is also an optional channel, unlocked by clearance level 2 which serves as a general for people with that clearance level
+`#executive-meetings` is also an optional channel, unlocked by clearance level 2 which serves as a general for people with that clearance level

 `#stock-market` This is the testing channel for executives although executives don't test, they `buy` or `sell` stocks

 `#executive-control-center` This is `#shop` for executives and above.
-It surves the purose of not revealing too many commands to level 0s.
-Executives should use their commands here
+It surves the purpose of not revealing too many commands to level 0s.
+Executives should use their commands here.
+Nonetheless members should be unable to read the channel history

 # Something about eval.ts